 - Prevent “RelationSlips”

 What’s Trust Got to Do With It?

-- ABLE to do your job, competent, and possess the skills to get things done, and consistently achieve goals
+Do your job, competent, and possess the skills to get things done, and consistently achieve goals.

-- CONNECTED to them by showing that you care, build rapport with others, seek and utilize feedback, give credit where credit is due
+Showing that you care, build rapport with others, seek and utilize feedback, give credit where credit is due.

-- DEPENDABLE because you do what you say you will do, have an effective system to get things done, holds yourself and others accountable
+You do what you say you will do, have an effective system to get things done, holds yourself and others accountable.

 These four elements (Able, Believable, Connected and Dependable) lay the foundation for trust.
 Trust is essential to all relationships, be they between boss and employee, peers, team members or one person to another.
 If one of these is lacking, even in the slightest, trust can be broken.

 Go back to the few words that you wrote to associate with Trustworthy or Untrustworthy behaviors.
 Now take a few moments to write next to behavior, which of the ABCDs you associate with that behavior.